Momentum expansions in finite-density perturbative calculations: Asymptotes of the external momentum

 where we initially work with $s_0 \in \mathbb{C}$ to enable the study of bosonic propagator structures characterized by $\text{Im} s_0 = \mu$ and structures involving distinct chemical potential when $\text{Im} s_0 \neq \mu$ (as opposed to standard fermionic structures with $\text{Im} s_0 = 0$).
 Additionally, we reiterate that the Heaviside step function structures are associated with the semicircular contour in either half-plane.
 In the main text we focus on expressions with exclusively fermionic pole structures, for which small-momentum expansions generate novel correction terms via delta functions, associated with infinitesimal temperature.
 For computations involving bosonic poles or two distinct chemical potentials, see appendices \ref{sec:bosons} and \ref{app:distinctchemicalpotentials} respectively.

-For explicit computations, it is not only useful but common practice to symmetrize the latter part of the integrand (separated by summation) with the former part.
+For explicit computations, it is not only useful but also common practice to symmetrize the latter part of the integrand (separated by summation) with the former part.
 Given that the spatial integration covers all of the $\mathbb{R}^d$ space, we are entitled to write instead

-where the spatial external momentum was completely removed from the Heaviside step functions via a linear shift $\vec{p}\rightarrow \vec{p}+\vec{s}$ and we utilized a compact expression for the squared external four-momentum $S^2 = s_0^2+ s^2$, as well as the shorthand $s = |\vec{s}|$.
+where the spatial external momentum was completely removed from the Heaviside step functions via a linear shift $\vec{p}\rightarrow \vec{p}+\vec{s}$ and we utilized a compact expression for the squared external four-momentum $S^2 = s_0^2+ s^2$, as well as the shorthand $s \equiv |\vec{s}|$.
+For integrals involving one external momentum, the angular dependence ($z$) appears solely from the dot product $\Vec{p}\cdot \Vec{s}\equiv psz$.
 In further sections, we utilize $\mu$ in place of $|\mu|$ to simplify the steps (and as it does not change any of the results).
 We additionally emphasize that this type of symmetrization removes access to the previously discussed delta function corrections from expansions involving spatial external momentum.